Terry Bogard: Critical response

 The female portrayal of Terry in SNK Heroines: Tag Team Frenzy was met with surprise.
 Push Square joked about the implications of the developers changing Terry's gender while Nintendo Life wondered why they did not use Alice Nakata, a female fighter who has some of Terry's moves.
 Nevertheless, the site found Terry's fighting style in the crossover to be promising.
 Despite also finding the fighter's appearance confusing, Game Informer commented that every SNK game might need Terry regardless of gender.
 Destructoid noted that while Terry retained his original moves, most fans were unaware that the female Terry appeared for the first time in a Japanese mobile game.
 Daily World News agreed with Nintendo Life's questioning why SNK did not use Alice instead.
 They noted the most common response had been mixed and wondered if this was meant to be a joke similar to Iori Yagami's cross-dressing alter-ego, Miss X, from SNK Gals' Fighters.
+A commercial for the mobile phone game SNK Allstar generated disgust in social media for Terry being portrayed as a man sexually harassing women.
+This led to the game's cancellation when SNK's heard about it.